Zylann/godot_voxel/doc/source/api/VoxelBuffer.md

 Inherits: [RefCounted](https://docs.godotengine.org/en/stable/classes/class_refcounted.html)

 3D grid storing voxel data.

 ## Description:

 This contains dense voxels data storage (every single cell holds data, there is no sparse optimization of space).
 Works like a normal 3D grid containing a voxel value in each cell.
 Organized in channels of configurable bit depth.
 Values can be interpreted either as unsigned integers or normalized floats.
-See enum Depth for more information.
+See [VoxelBuffer.Depth](api/VoxelBuffer.md#enumerations) for more information.

 Arbitrary metadata can also be stored, either for the whole buffer, or per-voxel, at higher cost.
 This metadata can get saved and loaded along voxels, however you must make sure the data is serializable (i.e it should not contain nodes or arbitrary objects).